nokorinotsubasa/jenkins-docker-agent/README.md

-# docker-agent
-Docker Agent on Jenkins
+# Docker Agent on Jenkins

-Introduction :
+## Introduction

 Here we will learn how to spin up a Docker container as a Jenkins build agent.
 We will use terraform for resource deployments.

 Terraform will deploy all the resources required, including two Vms, one will run Jenkins on a Docker container, and the other will run the Docker agent container.
 Both Vms have script extensions that will run upon Vm creation.

-Steps
+- Steps

 After deploying the resources, proceed with the basic jenkins installation on the master Vm.
 You will need to install the Docker plugin

 On the agent Vm follow these steps:

-1.

-#Please note that in this example we will use CentOS.
+#### Please note that in this example we will use CentOS.

-Edit the docker.service file to open port 4243 allowing tcp connection:
+- Edit the docker.service file to open port 4243 allowing tcp connection:

-sudo vi usr/lib/systemd/system/docker.service
+`sudo vi usr/lib/systemd/system/docker.service`

-add/edit the current line:
+modify the current line:

-ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock
+`ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:4243 -H unix:///var/run/docker.sock`

-2.
-Restart docker services:
+- Restart docker services:

-systemctl daemon-reload
+`<?systemctl daemon-reload

-systemctl restart docker
+systemctl restart docker?>`

 You can test the connection on the agent machine: